paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

 <details>
 <summary>Click to view</summary>

-This document uses `Click to view` to keep the overall structure readable while still allowing deep technical content to be included.
-Framework internals tend to be long, low‑level, and can obscure what the specific content that is trying to be referenced.
-By collapsing sections and subsections,  a reader can quickly scan the high‑level structure and expand donly the parts they need to reference.
+This document uses `Click to view` sections to keep the rendered page readable while still accommodating large amounts of technical detail.
+Framework internals tend to be long, low‑level, and can obscure the specific content a reader is trying to locate.
+By collapsing sections and subsections, readers can quickly scan the high‑level structure and expand only the parts they need.

-This keeps the file manageable on GitHub, avoids overwhelming readers with unrelated implementation detail, and makes it easier to navigate as the framework grows.
+This keeps the file manageable on GitHub, avoids overwhelming readers with unrelated implementation detail, and makes the document easier to navigate as the framework grows.

-When modifying this document, follow this convention of using the mark-down tagging pattern:
+Maintainers and contributors should follow this same pattern when adding or updating content:

-`<details> <summary>Click to view</summary> (content) </details>`.
+`<details><summary>Click to view</summary> (content) </details>`
 </details>
 </details>